Becoming You With Julie

 Cremini, shiitake, or button mushrooms all work well.
 Slice them evenly so they cook at the same rate as the zucchini.

-Can I make this stir-fry ahead of time?
+Can I make zucchini stir-fry ahead of time?

 Yes!
 Store leftovers in an airtight container for up to 3 days.
 For best texture, store rice or noodles separately and reheat gently with a splash of water or tamari.